First Nations, Métis, and Inuit Initiatives

 VIRTUAL FIRST NATION, METIS, and INUIT STUDENT CONFERENCE

-Tune in live on Tuesday May 7th from 10:45 – 11:45 AM EST. Attend the conference remotely to hear from Indigenous Skilled Trade or Technology Professionals.
+Tune in live on Tuesday May 7th from 10:45 – 11:45 AM EST. Attend the conference remotely to hear from Indigenous Skilled Trade or Technology professionals.
 For the first 500 people that register- you will receive a complimentary kit and kit build video to complete after the formal programming.

 There is NO registration fee to attend virtually.

-Virtual Registration Opens: Tuesday, February 13, 2024 at 9:30am
+Virtual Registration Opens: Tuesday, February 4, 2025 at 9:30am

 Register Here

-Event sponsors for the 2024 FNMI Student Conference.
+Event sponsors for the 2025 FNMI Student Conference.

 Skilled Trades and Technology Days